WarlightProgramming/cslbot/COMMANDS.md

 and makes the league less hectic for teams just starting out.
 If you want to set the minimum *number of days* before a team has to worry about elimination, use the [**GRACE PERIOD**](#grace-period).

+___

+### MULTISCHEME LADDERS

+Some of the documentation above (specifically with [**GAME SIZE**](#game-size) and [**TEAMS PER SIDE**](#teams-per-side)) is actually not quite accurate.
+Instead of just providing single integer values for these, you can actually supply comma-separated lists containing possible values among which cslbot will randomly pick one each time it runs a league.

+Note that the [**REMATCH HORIZON**](#rematch-horizon) will now purely just deal in terms of numbers of teams- so a REMATCH HORIZON of 3 will now cause teams to not get new games with the last 3 *teams* they've played with, not teams from their last 3 games.

+___

+#### GAME SIZE

+A comma-separated list of possible game sizes (in terms of number of sides).

+*Sample Args*: "1,2,4", "1,3,5", "5", "1,1,1,2,2"

+*Default*: 1

+Each time the cslbot runs a league, it will randomly pick one of these values and stick with it.
+So you can have a batch where 3v3v3 games are created and another batch with 2v2's- within the same league.

+If you want to have some weighting, just enter values multiple times- each extra entry will increase its chances of being the value selected for that batch.
+So if you want a ladder that's got 3 sides per game 80% of the time but just 1 20% of the time, you'd enter "1,3,3,3,3" for GAME SIZE.

+___

+#### TEAMS PER SIDE

+A comma-separated list of possible numbers of teams per side.

+*Sample Args*: "1,2", "1,2,3,4", "2", "1,1,1,2,2"

+*Default*: 1

+As with [**GAME SIZE**](#game-size) above, cslbot will randomly pick one of these values and run with it for the entirety of a batch.